 Roping Events

 The purpose of a roping class is to provide an opportunity for the horse to demonstrate and be judged on its natural talent and ability, its willingness to perform, and the level of training that makes it suitable for competitive timed roping events outside of the arena.
-The rope horse will be evaluated through a series of individually judged maneuvers that, when combined, result in a score that most accurately reflects its ability to allow its rider to catch and handle a calf and/or steer most efficiently and effectively.
+The rope horse will be evaluated through a series of individually judged maneuvers that, when combined, result in a score that most accurately reflects its ability to allow its rider to catch and handle a calf or steer most efficiently and effectively.

 Requirements